smarty/changelog/README.md

 ## Frequency of New Releases

-We release new versions of packages whenever new versions are ready, which isn't necessarily on any schedule.
+We release new versions of software whenever new versions are ready, which can happen anytime.
 For the most part, data packages are released at least once a month, usually as we transition from one calendar month to the next since this matches the release schedule of some of our own upstream data providers (but this isn't universal).
-We recommend that interested clients/customers subscribe to udpates to this repo.
-For instance, a scheduled job could pull changes and identify changes to files corresponding to packages of interest.
-Github also provides an [Atom/RSS](https://en.wikipedia.org/wiki/Atom_(Web_standard)) feed for all public repos.
-The feed for this repo can be found at:
+We recommend that interested clients/customers subscribe to udpates to this repository.
+For instance, a scheduled job could pull the latest comments and identify new releases of interest.
+Github also provides an [Atom/RSS](https://en.wikipedia.org/wiki/Atom_(Web_standard)) feed for all public repositories.
+The feed for this repository can be found at:

 https://github.com/smartystreets/changelog/commits/master.atom